freedomofpress/securedrop-docs/docs/development/virtual_environments.rst

 Convert Vagrant boxes to libvirt
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Convert the VirtualBox images for Xenial from ``virtualbox`` to ``libvirt`` format:
+Convert the VirtualBox images for Focal from ``virtualbox`` to ``libvirt`` format:

 .. code:: sh

-   vagrant box add --provider virtualbox bento/ubuntu-16.04 vagrant mutate bento/ubuntu-16.04 libvirt
+   vagrant box add --provider virtualbox bento/ubuntu-20.04 vagrant mutate bento/ubuntu-20.04 libvirt

 You can now use the libvirt-backed VM images to develop against the SecureDrop multi-machine environment.